kfrancischen/MESH/doc/docs/LuaAPI/planar.md

 ```
 * Arguments: None

-* Note: the simulation will use this function if the integral option is not specified.
+* Note: this function uses Gauss-kronrod adaptive integral algorithm in `IntegrateKPrarallel()`.
+The simulation will use this function if the integral option is not specified.